PandaSekh/lepre/README.md

 Component used to render Emojis.

 - `emoji: Emoji`
-  The Emoji to render
+  The Emoji to render.
 - `onClick?: function`
-  Optional callback
+  Optional callback.

 * * *